embercsi/3rd-party-ci/README.md

 ### Report back

-Now that we have the CI up and running we should contact the Ember-CSI team to let them know our CI is ready and provide them with the `DRIVER_CONFIG` value we have used, masking all sensitive data such as usernames, passwords, IPs, etc. with somewhat meaningful names such as `"username"`, `"password"`, `"w.x.y.z"` like we have in the other CI configuration examples.
+Now that we have the CI up and running we should contact the Ember-CSI team to let them know our CI is ready and provide them with the `DRIVER_CONFIG_1` value we have used, masking all sensitive data such as usernames, passwords, IPs, etc. with somewhat meaningful names such as `"username"`, `"password"`, `"w.x.y.z"` like we have in the other CI configuration examples.

 The team will use this information to update the project's documentation with a valid Ember-CSI configuration for your specific backend to serve as reference for users of your backend.